Singers Release Sufi Song As Symbolic Gesture For Dr Fouzia - UrduPoint

 Singers Release 'Sufi' Song As Symbolic Gesture For Dr Fouzia

-Famous singers released a Sufi song titled 'Prayer' as a symbolic gesture to express their love and positive vibes for Director General (DG) Pakistan National Council of the Arts (PNCA) Dr. Fouzia Saeed

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Jul, 2021 ) :Famous singers released a Sufi song titled 'prayer' as a symbolic gesture to express their love and positive vibes for Director General (DG) Pakistan National Council of the Arts (PNCA) Dr. Fouzia Saeed.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Jul, 2021 ) :Famous singers on Sunday released a Sufi song titled 'prayer' as a symbolic gesture to express their love and positive vibes for Director General Pakistan National Council of the Arts (PNCA) Dr. Fouzia Saeed.

-In a joint statement, song composer Khurram Latifi and singers Usman Raees, Yawar Bakshi, Sherry Bakshi Bano Rehmat, Mahnoor Altaf, Meher Anjum, Sana Nemat said that "we all are looking forward to Dr Fouzia's speedy recovery".
+In a joint statement, song composer Khurram Latifi and singers Usman Raees, Yawar Bakshi, Sherry Bakshi Bano Rehmat, Mahnoor Altaf, Meher Anjum, Sana Nemat said, we all are looking forward to Dr Fouzia's speedy recovery.

 The song has been composed by musician Khurram Latifi, music by Sherry Bakhshi and narrated by Tauseeq Haider.